microsoft/PowerToys/README.md

 ### ARM64

-- Added ARM64 configurations to the remaining projects.
+- ARM64 support now fully added!
 - Fixed PowerRename to work on ARM64.
 - Fixed File Explorer tools to work on ARM64.
 - Made changes for the installer projects to build ARM64 installers.